-OUR COMMITMENTS OUR PROGRESS IN 2022 ON TRACK Implementing regenerative agricultural practices across 100% of McCain potato acres by 2030 McCain Regenerative Agriculture Framework.
+OUR COMMITMENTS OUR PROGRESS IN 2022 ON TRACK Implementing regenerative agricultural practices across 100% of McCain potato acres by 2030 McCain Regenerative Agriculture Framework implemented in identified priority countries.
+362 growers trained on the McCain Regenerative Agriculture Framework, including principles of soil health.
+Training delivered through expert training partnerships in North America, France and Great Britain.
+0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 47% of global acreage3 implemented at least one indicator from the 'Beginner' level of the McCain Regenerative Agriculture Framework.
 Soil health assessments underway to gather high-quality data on organic matter, biological, physical and chemical properties, and GPS position.
-0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 New financing partnerships established in France and under development for other key regions Operating three farms of the future by 2025, dedicated to developing regenerative agricultural practices Farm of the Future Africa launched in June 2022, with first crop planted in November 2022.
+0 0 0 0 New financing partnerships established in France and under development for other key regions.
+Operating three farms of the future by 2025, dedicated to developing regenerative agricultural practices Farm of the Future Africa launched in June 2022, with first crop planted in November 2022.
+Farm of the Future Canada into second year of operation.
 Developing research partnerships and leverage collective action to advance regenerative agriculture Research partnerships with the University of Guelph, focusing on biodiversity; Agriculture and Agri-Food Canada, documenting the transition to regenerative agriculture; Dalhousie University, looking at technological solutions to improve our use of nutrients, pesticides and raw materials and Cornell University, exploring carbon sequestration potential.
 Ongoing efforts with key multi-stakeholder initiatives including the Sustainable Markets Initiative (SMI), Sustainable Agriculture Initiative (SAI), One Planet for Business Biodiversity (OP2B), Food Collective.
-Reducing CO 2 per tonne from potato farming, storage, and freight by 25% by 2030 8% decrease in CO 2 emissions per tonne of potato (2017 - 2022) due to deployment of new Improving water-use efficiency by 15% in water-stressed regions by 2025 11% reduction in water-use intensity [m3/tonne] in water-stressed regions since 2020.
+Reducing CO 2 per tonne from potato farming, storage, and freight by 25% by 2030 8% decrease in CO 2 emissions per tonne of potato (2017 - 2022) due to deployment of new varieties requiring less nitrogen and increased use of renewable energy to power storage.
+Study completed with Regrow into the potential of carbon sequestration from regenerative practices.
+Improving water-use efficiency by 15% in water-stressed regions by 2025 11% reduction in water-use intensity [m3/tonne] in water-stressed regions since 2020.
 Water stress-tolerant potato varieties increased to 21.5% of total portfolio.
 Training, knowledge and technology transfer to our farmers More than 29,000 hours of grower training delivered.